 And that's all.
 No extra software or materials of any kind are required.

 That being said: while you can edit skins using Windows' built-in text editor, Notepad, we strongly recommend downloading an enhanced text editor, such as Notepad++ or Sublime Text.
 These applications come with powerful features like tabs, auto-completion, embedded file browsers and more.
 You can even download extensions that add Rainmeter-specific code highlighting, which makes it much faster and easier to read a skin's code and spot errors.

 For more information, see Notepad Alternatives.

 Depending on the kind of skin you want to make, you may also want to find a good piece of image editing software.
-Rainmeter can create text by itself, as well as simple shapes, like rectangles and circles, with solid colors or color gradients.
-But anything more complex will require a separately-created image file.
+Rainmeter can create text by itself, as well as simple or complex vector shapes, like rectangles and circles.
+But you will find you often want a separately-created image file.